yulianso/yulianso/README.md

 ## Hi there 👋

+<--
+**yulianso/yulianso** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+Here are some ideas to get you started:

+- 🔭 I’m currently working on ... my house
+- 🌱 I’m currently learning ...
+- 👯 I’m looking to collaborate on ...
+- 🤔 I’m looking for help with ...
+- 💬 Ask me about ...
+- 📫 How to reach me: ... correo:acostayulian39@gmail.com
+- 😄 Pronouns: ...
+Yulianso
+- ⚡ Fun fact: ... i like to work

+-->

 <!--
 **yulianso/yulianso** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.